Jonas-Beck/lejenkold-sommerhus/docs/styling-guide.md

 ## 🎨 **Overview**

-Your summer house website uses a modern design system built with Tailwind CSS and shadcn-style components.
+Your summer house website uses a modern design system built with Tailwind CSS and custom components.
 This guide explains the styling approach and how to make design customizations.

 ## 🏗️ **Architecture**